karaandres/GitHub_and_RStudio_Workshop/README.md

 - Name the file `markdown_file.md`
 - Add a sentence here: "I'm going to come back and delete this sentence."
 - Click `Commit new file`
-- Click the pen icon to edit
+- Click on the file and click the pen icon to edit
 - Delete the sentence you added the first time
 - Add a new sentence: "This is my new sentence."
 - If you have extra time, play around with [markdown text formatting](https://www.markdownguide.org/cheat-sheet/).
 Toggle between `Preview` and `Edit file`